usnistgov/slapseg/slapsegiii/validation/README.md

 We require exercising SlapSeg III [API] implementations with the SlapSeg III validation package.
 Validation is mutually-beneficial to NIST and SlapSeg III participants.
-The hope is that successful execution of validaiton ensures your
+The hope is that successful execution of validation ensures your
 algorithm:

  * runs as expected at NIST;